milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSerialGetChar(int fd)</summary>

-  Read a character from the serial port device
+  Read a character from the serial port device.

 </details>